-16. Enter tut\testset in the Test Name field in the main Tester window and select List Summary from the Queries menu.
+16. Make sure tut\testset is in the Test Name field in the main Tester window and select List Summary from the Queries menu.

 This displays a summary of the results for the entire test set.

 17. Select List Functions from the Queries menu.